Printable Copy of Network Management Policy

 Provider offers its customers unrestricted access to all of the lawful content, services, and applications available on the Internet.
 Provider uses industry standard tools and generally accepted best practices and policies to protect our customers from spam, phishing, and other unwanted or harmful online content and activities.
 In the instances where these tools and policies identify online content as harmful or unwanted, the content may be prevented from reaching customers, or customers may be permitted to identify or inspect content to determine if it is harmful or unwanted.

-Provider offers broadband Internet access service via Digital Subscriber Line (“DSL”), Fiber-to-the-Home (“FTTH), cable modem, wireless technology and Dial-up.
+Provider offers broadband Internet access service via Digital Subscriber Line (“DSL”), Fiber-to-the-Home (“FTTH), cable modem and wireless technology.
 DSL is a wireline transmission technology that transmits data faster over traditional copper telephone lines already installed to homes and businesses.
 FTTH utilizes fiber optic cable to deliver telephone, data and video services.
 With the capacity for an indefinite amount of data, FTTH technology allows subscribers to receive better quality voice, data and video services in their homes.
-Broadband Internet access service delivered via a cable modem uses the existing cable television infrastructure (coaxial cable) for bidirectional data communication and transmission.
+Broadband Internet access service delivered via a cable modem uses the existing cable television infrastructure (coaxial cable) for bi- directional data communication and transmission.
 Wireless broadband Internet service uses radio technology in place of existing telephone or cable lines.
-Dial-up access utilizes telephone lines to connect a PC to the Internet via a modem to convert data between the analog form used on telephone lines and the digital form used on the Internet.

 The technology utilized to provide broadband Internet access service to an individual customer will be dependent upon the customer’s address as the Provider does not offer all technologies to all locations in the network.

-A subscriber’s actual speed will be dependent on the service tier and package to which
+American Broadband periodically tests the speed and latency of internet service at random locations across the service territory to ensure performance characteristics are in line with industry standards.
+A subscriber’s actual speed will be dependent on the service tier and package to which they subscribe.

 In order to meet the usage and budgetary needs of all of our customers, Provider offers a wide selection of broadband Internet access plan options, including promotional offerings, bundled service choices, and ala carte alternatives.